 Net operating income x (1 - tax rate)

-For example, a business has revenues of $1,000,000, cost of goods sold of $650,000, administrative costs of $250,000, and interest expense (on a heavy debt load) of $100,000.
+For example, a business has revenues of $1,000,000, cost of goods sold of $650,000, administrative expenses of $250,000, and interest expense (on a heavy debt load) of $100,000.
 Its tax rate is 35%.
-The company's income statement reveals net profits of $0, which seems to imply that the organization is not capable of generating a profit.
+The company's income statement reveals net income of $0, which seems to imply that the organization is not capable of generating a profit.
 However, when the interest expense is stripped away and the tax rate is applied to the remaining profit, it is apparent that the company has an after-tax operating profit of $65,000.